-Jamie Oliver calls for free school meal extension
+Jamie Oliver: Give more children free school meals

 Children in Year Three and above living in households on income-related benefits (such as universal credit) are also eligible, as long as their annual household income does not exceed £7,400 after tax.
 That figure does not include welfare payments.

-Mr Oliver, who has long campaigned against cheap junk food, is backing the Feed the Future campaign for free school meals to be extended to around 800,000 more children who are "the most vulnerable in society".
+Mr Oliver, who has long campaigned for children to have better access to healthy food, is backing the Feed the Future campaign for free school meals to be extended to around 800,000 more children who are "the most vulnerable in society".

-"If you earn over £7,400 then you won't get that free school lunch, but I think we'd all agree there's a massive gap between the means test for free school lunches as it stands and universal credit," Mr Oliver told Today.
+"If you earn over £7,400 then you won't get that free school lunch, but I think we'd all agree there's a massive gap between the means test for free school lunches as it stands and universal credit," Mr Oliver told BBC Radio 4's Today programme.

+Prime Minister Liz Truss has previously said she would scrap a planned ban on multi-buy deals for unhealthy products and not introduce any new taxes on junk food.

+Mr Oliver said he had "no faith" the PM would change her views but that he was "up for the fight" to improve children's health.

-The chef said he believed that investing in free school meals for children would help the economy in the long-term.
+The chef said he believed that investing in free school meals for children would help the economy.

-"The reality is, if you speak to the best minds in economics, in the country, in the world, they will tell you that if you output healthier kids, you're going to have a more productive, more profitable country, better GDP."
+"The reality is, if you speak to the best minds in economics, in the country, in the world, they will tell you that if you output healthier kids, you're going to have a more productive, more profitable country.

 "We know in every way, shape and form that kids who have a decent lunch and breakfast learn better, their educational attainment is better... but no-one's taken it seriously yet."

-Health and Social Care Secretary Therese Coffey said the government would not be widening the criteria for free school meals and that it was important that support for struggling families was "targeted".
+Health and Social Care Secretary Therese Coffey told Today it was important that support for struggling families was "targeted".

 She said if all children from families on universal credit were allowed to have free school meals, "taxpayers may be surprised to learn that somebody on £35,000 or £40,000 would all of a sudden be eligible".

-Mr Oliver also said England had the "meanest" policy on free school meals.
+Mr Oliver also said England had the "meanest" policy on free school meals in the UK.

+Scotland and Wales have recently committed to rolling out free school meal provision to all primary pupils, while some schools in Northern Ireland have decided to offer more pupils free meals in response to rises in the cost of living.

+Health Secretary Therese Coffey made two points about free school meals to the Today programme.

 Are you affected by issues covered in this story?
 Please get in touch by emailing: haveyoursay@bbc.co.uk.